 There are many presets included with Luminar.
 To make it easy to manage these presets, you’ll find that they are organized into several groups and categories.

-Presets are organized into three major groups.
-To view these options click the circular icon at the right edge of the Presets Panel.
-This will open up the Group and Category browser.
+If you’d like to browse presets from multiple categories, presets are also organized into groups.
+To view these choices click the Categories menu at the top edge of the Presets Panel.
+This will open up the Presets Categories browser.

 - Basic.
 These presets create subtle changes in your image for clarity, vivid colors, adding a vignette, and more.